 Table of Contents

 An apex predator is one that is at the top of the food chain.
 In the ocean, you have the killer whale or Orca that is on the top, even the great white shark is their prey.
 On land, all wild animals fear a lion or tiger as they are the top wild predators.
 But what about our four legged fur balls we know and love as our house cats?
-You may be surprised that cats are opportunistic hunters.
+You may be surprised that they are opportunistic hunters.
 This means they will hunt when the opportunity presents itself.
 Ever have your house cat bring you a dead mouse as a present?
 They didn’t hunt for food, but because they are following their natural instincts.

 What are cats, predators or prey?